-For more information please see “Apply for Historical Resources Act approval for a development project”.
+For more information, see how to apply for Historical Resources Act approval for a development project.
 Land use applications can be submitted to Online Permitting and Clearance (OPAC).

 Hours: 8:15 am to 4:30 pm (open Monday to Friday, closed statutory holidays)

 Toll free: dial 310-0000 before the phone number (in Alberta)

 Email: [email protected]